W3stside/pastelle-ui/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Describe an issue in the DW3B interface
+about: Describe an issue in the PASTELLE interface
 title: ''
 labels: bug
 assignees: ''